 Seeking justice in court may be the only way to strengthen protection laws and hold companies responsible.
 No one should suffer from preventable injuries, and we passionately fight for families challenged by cancer and birth defects resulting from toxic exposure.

-The experienced attorneys at Waters Kraus & Paul are tirelessly standing up to corporations that put profits ahead of the safety of our clients, and have done so for more than 20 years.
+The experienced attorneys at Waters Kraus Paul & Siegel are tirelessly standing up to corporations that put profits ahead of the safety of our clients, and have done so for more than 20 years.
 Contact us now to find out how we can help you hold negligent corporations responsible for the injuries they have caused you.